-Do you want to be the next success story?
+Do you want to be my next success story?

-If you’d like to discover the step-by-step process that diamond in the rough premed students are using to catapult themselves to the top of the admissions pile by writing their way to medical school then my personal statement editing system is just what the doctor ordered.
+If you would like to discover the step-by-step process that "diamond in the rough" are using to catapult themselves to the top of the admissions pile by writing their way to medical school then my personal statement editing service is just what the doctor ordered.

-There’s a proven system to use in writing a personal statement from the opening sentence, to the meat of your essay and finally a strong recap where you position yourself as the no-brainer applicant to be admitted by projecting your acceptance on the reader.
+This is a proven system for writing your personal statement from the opening sentence, to the meat of your essay and finally a strong recap where you position yourself as the no-brainer.

-Sure you can wait until it’s closer to your application deadline but there's no guarantee I'll be available to personally edit your essay.
-Appointments get booked up fast.
+Sure you can wait until your application deadline, but there's no guarantee I'll be available to edit your essay.

 Are you ready to write your way to medical school?

-Would you like to help out with the perfect medical school essay that has AdComs drooling about your application where they have no choice but to invite you to a medical school interview?
+Would you like to help write the perfect medical school essay that has AdComs drooling about your application leaving them with choice but to invite you to a medical school interview?

 I can make this happen for you!

-Work with me and you can be the next premed student who has a medical school acceptance.
+Work with me and you can be the next premed who has a medical school acceptance.

 Home › Personal Statement